ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body: DISCUSSION

 \subsection{Model Quantization and MCU Inference}

 To explore the feasibility of deploying our framework on glasses, we implemented the model pipeline on the MAX78002 microcontroller unit (MCU), leveraging its built-in ultra-low-power CNN accelerator.
 Initially, we quantized the model by converting high-precision floating-point model parameters to 8-bit integers, a necessary step for deployment on the MAX78002 MCU.
 Subsequently, we generated a C program for the quantized model inference using the ai8x~\cite{ai8x-repo} library provided by the MCU manufacturer.
 Due to hardware constraints, certain adjustments were made to the model pipeline for compatibility.
 Notably, 2D convolution kernel sizes were limited to $(1 \times 1)$ or $(3 \times 3)$, with fixed stride size at $(1 \times 1)$.
 Additionally, the fully connected layer was capped at a maximum of $1024$ input neurons on the chip.

-Although we successfully ran the \name{} model on the MAX78002 MCU, the computation for echo profile calculation resulted in a slower frame rate than anticipated for real-time inference.
+Although we successfully ran the \name{} model on the MAX78002 MCU, the computation of the echo profile and inference of one sliding window through the quantized ResNet18 model on the MCU resulted in a mean latency of 1085.54 milliseconds or 1.09 seconds, yielding a refresh rate of 0.92 Hz.
+Since we predict activity labels for each 2-second sliding window with 50\% overlap, the resulting refresh rate is slower than what is required for real-time inference.
+The major bottleneck in this process is the computation of the echo profile from the received signal, as this process is not a neural network operation supported by the MAX78002 MCU accelerator.
+This issue can be alleviated by transforming the cross-correlation operation into an MCU-compatible and accelerated convolution operation, which we leave for future work.